 Today, we know due to scientific evidence, that there are more than 60 different microplastic ingredients currently used in cosmetics.
 You will find microplastic ingredients not only in scrubs, but also in products like lipstick, eyeliner, and sunscreen2.”

-The UK government has recognised that microplastics have taken a devastating toll on the environment, and recently banned the manufacture of rinse-off beauty and skin care products containing microbeads3.
+The UK government has recognised that microplastics have taken a devastating toll on the environment, and banned the manufacture of rinse-off beauty and skin care products containing microbeads.

 However, we are not quite jumping for joy just yet; this isn’t a complete ban on microbeads in skin care products.
 Following resistance from Big Beauty, leave-on formulas (sunscreen and makeup) will still be allowed to contain tiny bits of plastic.
 According to The Telegraph2, big brands claim they would need to reformulate 90% of their skin care products, which would be “difficult” and “expensive.”

 Thankfully, microbeads are completely unnecessary.
-You can use your buying power to support ethical, eco-conscious businesses that sell products made from natural, organic ingredients instead.
+You can use your buying power to support ethical, sustainable businesses that sell products made from natural, organic ingredients instead.
 You can even knock-up your own DIY skin care products, using ingredients you probably have in the pantry.

 Natural Microbead Alternatives